-Use the -acc flag to enable OpenACC directives and the -ta=<target> flag to target NVIDIA and AMD GPUs.
-You can then use the generated code on any supported system with CUDA installed that has a CUDA-enabled GeForce, Quadro, or Tesla card, or any supported system with a supported AMD Radeon GPU.
+Use the -acc flag to enable OpenACC directives and the -ta=<target> flag to target NVIDIA GPUs.
+You can then use the generated code on any supported system with CUDA installed that has a CUDA-enabled GeForce, Quadro, or Tesla card.